 Non-residents are subject to capital gains tax on the disposal of Argentine equities at a 13.5% effective tax rate on gross proceeds or, alternatively, a 15% income tax on the actual capital gain if the seller’s tax cost basis can be duly documented for Argentine tax purposes.
-Disposal of equities listed in the local stock exchange and ADRs/Global Depository Receipts (GDRs) are tax exempt, provided certain conditions are met.
+Disposal of equities listed in the local stock exchange and American Depository Receipts (ADRs)/Global Depository Receipts (GDRs) are tax exempt, provided certain conditions are met.

 Capital gains on debts

 Capital gains derived by foreign beneficiaries from the sale of corporate bonds placed by public offer (obligaciones negociables), notes issued by financial trusts (títulos de deuda), or government securities (except from LEBACs) should be exempt from profits tax, provided certain conditions are met.